ydutertre/myvario/README.md

 Livetrack24 and FlySafe, and even HUD integration with ActiveLook!
 A true free flight one- stop-shop, on your watch.

-1. Dashboards
+## Dashboards

 Multiple views/dashboards are available.

-- a Global view, displaying all flight data in a single pane: altitude, ground and vertical speeds, finesse, heading, wind direction and speed estimate, if available (wind direction and speed are computed on the fly based on groundspeeds when circling)
+- [Global view](./USAGE.md#general-view), displaying all flight data in a single pane: altitude, ground and vertical speeds, finesse, heading, wind direction and speed estimate, if available (wind direction and speed are computed on the fly based on groundspeeds when circling)

-- a Variometer view, where the vertical speed can be visually seen
+- [Variometer view](./USAGE.md#variometer-view), where the vertical speed can be visually seen

-- a Varioplot/thermal assistant view, allowing to keep track of your ascent/descent rate along your flight path.
+- [Varioplot/thermal assistant view](./USAGE.md#varioplot--thermal-assistant-view), allowing to keep track of your ascent/descent
+rate along your flight path.
 This view optionally includes a detected wind-corrected thermal core visualization to help keep within the thermal.

-- a Log view, allowing to keep track of your last activities (unavailable during flight) including flight start and end times, maximum and minimum altitudes, etc.
+- [Log view](./USAGE.md#log-view), allowing to keep track of your last activities (unavailable during flight) including flight start and end times, maximum and minimum altitudes, etc.

-An option to auto-switch to and from the varioplot/thermal assistant view automa- tically (based on circling auto-detection) is available.
+> An option to [auto-switch](./USAGE.md#variometer) to and from the varioplot/thermal assistant view automa- tically (based on circling auto-detection) is available.

-2. Tone and vibration curves
+## Tone and vibration curves

 The application makes use of the watch beeps and vibrations (if available).